 Such commitment can be implemented using the elliptic curve cryptography by adding curve points corresponding to the blinding factors and amounts by using different generator points.

 where generates the blinding factors indicated by and generates the values or amounts indicated by .
-Having vanishing difference of two commitment proving the non-inflation can be done by verifying a Schnorr signature with blinding factors as private keys.
-In the original formalism of confidential transactions participants would need to pick their blinding factors in such a way that makes them cancel out as well.
-Given the Mimblewimble approach, signature can only be valid if generated by which is true only if values cancel out.
+Having a vanishing difference of two commitments proving the non-inflation can be done by verifying a Schnorr signature with blinding factors as private keys.
+In the original formalism of confidential transactions, participants would need to pick their blinding factors in such a way that makes them cancel out as well.
+Given the Mimblewimble approach, the signature can only be valid if generated by which is true only if values cancel out.
 This can be verified in Python using our regular ECC code as follows

 Let us consider a scenario in which we are a sort of private banking service in which we are in charge of managing people’s transactions.
 What is so private about our service is the fact that we manage those transactions without knowing the actual amounts being exchanged.

 In blue we mark elliptic curve solutions.
-In green we have the generator point for the blinding factors and in cyan the generator point for the amounts.
-In orange we mark the inputs that are owned by our clients.
+In green, we have the generator point for the blinding factors and in cyan the generator point for the amounts.
+In orange, we mark the inputs that are owned by our clients.
 We can see there is some data there.
-There are two account balances in the field but hard to make any sense of it (and that’s the point!).
+There are two account balances in the field but hard to make any sense of them (and that’s the point!).

 One of the inputs is marked as belonging to Alice.
-We can imagine Alice has revealed which input belongs to her in order to perform transaction to Bob, who is our new clients.
+We can imagine Alice has revealed which input belongs to her to perform a transaction with Bob, who is our new client.
 On the right plot above we see the points after the transaction.
 Indeed there is a new input we attributed to Bob but we do not know how many coins have been transferred to his account.
-Alice’s point also changed, meaning that her balance has updated, but what amount, that we cannot really tell.
+Alice’s point also changed, meaning that her balance has updated, but what amount, we cannot tell.

-It means that Alice has coins and Bob is receiving coin.
-They are both participants of the transaction thus they both know those values.
+It means that Alice has coins and Bob is receiving coins.
+They are both participants in the transaction thus they both know those values.
 Alice is blinding her input with value and Bob has just chosen value to blind his newly created input.
-Only they know those values and they did not share them with each other.
+Only they know those values and they did not share them.
 Once the transaction is done the input belonging to Alice will be spent thus she needs to also create an output for herself that contains the change of the transaction, she decided to choose the value of to blind her new balance of coins

 where is transaction excess.
-Valid signature proves non-inflation as difference of inputs and outputs vanishes as well as ownership as only participant knowing the blinding factor can produce valid signature.
-In the original formalism of confidential transactions participants would need to pick blinding factors in a way to cancel out.
+The valid signature proves non-inflation as the difference of inputs and outputs vanishes as well as ownership as only the participant knowing the blinding factor can produce a valid signature.
+In the original formalism of confidential transactions, participants would need to pick blinding factors in a way to cancel out.

-Franckly, the fact that this code works and the example transaction is valid is a blind luck.
+Frankly, the fact that this code works and the example transaction is valid is a piece of blind luck.
 Designing the finite field of prime order with two generator points providing sufficient key space is a huge challenge.
 I managed to find random nonces for the signature that makes it all work.
-Please see it as a way to illustrate how it works and not as an actual implementation.
-In cryptography you should never “hack” your own curve, use fields which have been designed and proven by experienced cryptographers.
+Please see it as a way to illustrate how it works and not as actual implementation.
+In cryptography, you should never “hack” your curve, use fields that have been designed and proven by experienced cryptographers.

-One might have noticed that transaction participant could introduce negative inputs and thus increase own account balance.
+One might have noticed those transaction participants could introduce negative inputs and thus increase their account balance.
 This hack is addressed in the Mimblewimble protocol by using bulletproofs to prove the amounts are not negative.
-I honestly hope to cover entire Mimblewimble at some point someday.
-As for this tutorial, I would like to thank @kurt2, @vegycslol and @phyro for the interesting discussion on the cryptography channel in the grincoin keybase team.
+I honestly hope to cover the entire Mimblewimble at some point someday.
+As for this tutorial, I would like to thank @kurt2, @vegycslol, and @phyro for the interesting discussion on the cryptography channel in the grincoin Keybase team.
 In addition, special thanks again to @phyro and John Tromp for taking their time to read this article and providing comments for the revised version.